Underweight? How To Gain Weight The Healthy Way Print

 Also keep in mind that while some people associate exercise with weight loss, healthy weight gain relies on physical activity to build and maintain lean body tissue.

-10 Healthy Ways To Increase Your Calories
+10 Healthy Weight Gain Foods To Increase Your Calories

 - Dried fruit such as dates, prunes, dried cranberries, raisins, figs, apricots added to oatmeal, cereal, yogurt, muffins and salads.